Religious

 Curriculum Overview

-At KS5, students currently have the option to study Geography (AQA) as well as continuing to access RE lessons as part of their PSCHE development.
-Students who have opted for KS5 Humanities subjects, including Geography in the past, do incredibly well in achieving the highest grades, with subject areas scoring highly on the ALPS system for measuring progress and attainment.
+At KS5, students currently have the option to study Geography (AQA).
+Students who have opted for the subjects do incredibly well in achieving the highest grades, with both subject areas scoring highly on the ALPS system for measuring progress and attainment.
 As a department we work with the pastoral system in the college to support our KS5 students with planning and preparing for their stages of education or work.

 The Humanities department is integral in supporting the college ‘Life-skills’ process, ensuring that students are provided not just with knowledge, but also the skills that they can transfer into everyday life outside of college.
 We review our curriculums each year, working together as a department to share best practice, but also working with colleagues from other schools to ensure that we are providing the most supportive curriculum for our students.